Wasabi: Cultivation

 Numerous artificial cultivation facilities also exist as far north as Hokkaido and as far south as Kyushu.
-As the demand for real wasabi is higher than that which can be produced within Japan, Japan imports copious amounts of wasabi from the United States, Canada, Taiwan, South Korea, Israel, Thailand and New Zealand.
-In North America, Wasabia japonica is cultivated by a handful of small farmers and companies in the rain forests on the coast of Western Canada, the Oregon Coast, and in areas of the Blue Ridge Mountains in North Carolina and Tennessee.
+As the demand for real wasabi is higher than that which can be produced within Japan, Japan imports copious amounts of wasabi from the United States, Canada, Taiwan, South Korea, Brazil, Thailand and New Zealand.
+In North America, wasabi is cultivated by a handful of small farmers and companies in the rain forests on the coast of Western Canada, the Oregon Coast, and in areas of the Blue Ridge Mountains in North Carolina and Tennessee.
 In Europe, wasabi is grown commercially in Iceland, the Netherlands, Hungary, and the UK.

-Preparation

-Wasabi is often grated with a metal oroshigane, but some prefer to use a more traditional tool made of dried sharkskin (fine skin on one side; coarse skin on the other).
-A hand-made grater with irregular shark teeth can also be used.
-If a shark-skin grater is unavailable, a ceramic cheese grater can be an acceptable substitute.
+Modern cultivars of wasabi mostly derive from three traditional cultivars, 'Fujidaruma', 'Shimane No. 3' and 'Mazuma'.
+Sequencing of the chloroplastic genome, which is inherited maternally in wasabi, supports this conclusion.